Jamahl11/Zombie-Apoc/README.md

 ## Game Screen
 - Select Button to pause the game
-- Use the directional buttons to move your character -A button to shoot
+- Use the directional buttons to move your character
+- A button to shoot
--B button to melee
+- B button to melee
--L bumper to change weapon
+- L bumper to change weapon
--R bumper to reload
+- R bumper to reload

 ## Pause Screen
 - Select button to unpause the game
 - Start button to go back to the start screen

 ## Win Screen
--Select button to go back to the start screen
+- Select button to go back to the start screen

 ## Instructs Screen
 -Select button to go back to the game screen